Esri/webhooks-samples/README.md

 # Getting started with Webhooks in ArcGIS Enterprise.
 One of the new exciting features in ArcGIS Enterprise 10.7 is the ability to create webhooks in your portal :zap::tada:.
 Webhooks enable event-driven workflows, allowing you to subscribe to events in your Portal and receive a payload once that event occurs.
-Our dev team will be pushing sample applications, and scripts to this repository so you can start implementing webhooks in your organization today!

 Before you begin, you should familiarize yourself with our [help documentation](https://enterprise.arcgis.com/en/portal/latest/administer/windows/create-and-manage-webhooks.htm) and the [ArcGIS REST API](https://developers.arcgis.com/rest/users-groups-and-items/webhooks.htm).
 You will find a list of event types supported at 10.7, payload properties, sample payload schemas, and so much more!